Clivia miniata (Lindl.) Regel

 Kaffir Lily, Natal Lily, Bush Lily, Flame Lily, September Lily, Clivia Lily, St. John's Lily, Boslelie, Fire Lily, Orange Clivia

-Vallota miniata (basionym), Clivia sulphurea, Himantophyllum miniatum, Imantophyllum miniatum, Imatophyllum atrosanguineum
+Vallota miniata, Clivia sulphurea, Himantophyllum miniatum, Imantophyllum miniatum, Imatophyllum atrosanguineum

 Bloom Time: Winter

-Clivia miniata is an evergreen, bulb-like perennial up to 2 feet (60 cm) tall and wide.
-The leaves are narrow, long, strap-like, dark green and blunt-tipped.
-As a houseplant it usually blooms in winter with clusters of up to 20 tubular, orange, scarlet or pale yellow flowers with yellow throat.
+Clivia miniata is an evergreen bulb-like perennial that grows up to 2 feet (60 cm) tall and is nearly equal in width.
+Leaves are strap-like, dark green, and blunt-tipped.
+As a houseplant, it usually blooms in winter with clusters of up to 20 tubular, orange, scarlet, or pale yellow flowers with a yellow throat.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).